Special thanks to Claire Connolly for time and effort into sourcing our club history.

 Sent to Van Diemen’s Land (now Tasmania), Mitchel escaped in 1853 to America, where he published his famous Jail Journal.
 In one entry, he welcomes the Crimean War believing an Irish rebellion can succeed only if England is preoccupied elsewhere.
 The sentiment influenced Patrick Pearse in 1916.

-Mitchel launched several newspapers in America, and as editor of the Richmond Examiner championed slavery; he was imprisoned for several months after the Civil War ended.
+Mitchel launched several newspapers in America.
 In 1867, he founded the Irish Citizen in New York, but angered Fenians by suggesting they should give allegiance to their new country.
 In 1875, he was returned unopposed as MP for Tipperary, but was disqualified as a convicted felon.
 Returning to Ireland, he was again elected, but died at Dromalane, Newry, on 20 March 1875 before he could be unseated.

 Jerry Myles played a major role in the development of the Austin Stack Park in the 1940’s.
 It was a project that he gave considerable time and energy and he had the satisfaction of seeing it brought to successful fruition in the laying out and enclosing of the sportsfield and its dedication as a memorial park to the late Austin Stack.